thecog19/SongTweeter/README.md

-# SongTweeter
+# TwitterQueue

-The backing behind a twitter bot that tweets out music links in a predetermined way.
+This is a small single page app that allows me to queue up tweets so I can keep my twitter updated when I'm traveling

 This is built on Rails, a Ruby based MVC framework, which was selected because of its robustnes and modularity, as well as the fact that it has a strong ORM that makes working with PostgresSQL a breeze, as well as allowing a no-hassle roll out of a time tested authorization system, so that expanding the app beyond a simple personal app become much easier.

+The delayed-job gem was used to allow the user to delay the tweets.

 This app allows me to queue up tweets to be tweeted on a twitter account of my choice.
 While this functionality exists in the wild, the ability to do it the way I would like is a paid service, and has some undesriable limitations.
+As of right now I'm running this locally on a server for home use.

-It also gathers usage statistics, which it keeps in a PostgreSQL Database so I can see how often i'm tweeting (and be reminded when I haven't sent out a tweet in a while).
-(I have provided a seed file so that sample data may be populated for a better visualization when using localy.)
+Each tweet, along with when it was tweeted is storedin a PostgreSQL Database so I can see how often i'm tweeting (and be reminded when I haven't sent out a tweet in a while).

-It is deployed to heroku, and uses AngularJS to serve as a single page app once the author is logged in.
-This allows extensibility as we develop more robust user statistics.
+AngularJS is used for the front end, serving as a single page app.
+This allows extensibility as we develop more robust user statistics, and gives a more seamless user experinece